 Responsible breeders strive to enhance the quality of their litter continuously.
 Huge number of perfectly marked Great Dane puppies is their goal.
-They try to find out the dogs carrying unwanted colour among their breeding stock.
+They try to find out the dogs carrying unwanted color among their breeding stock.
 Namely, Fawn, Brown, or Blue Great Danes.

-Chocolate Great Dane and show breeders:
+Chocolate Great Dane and Show Breeders:

 Adroit show breeders would not breed the particular line further from a Brown Great Dane.

 What makes Brown coat color: The Brown Color Genetics

 Proteins are critical to the development of an organism at birth.
 In canines, TYRP1, or tyrosinase-related protein 1, is a protein that is of paramount significance being responsible for coat coloration in dogs.
 It plays a key role in the formation of the pigment Eumelanin.